meeshkan/unmock.github.io/docs/basic.md

 sidebar_label: Setting state
 ---

-Once activated, unmock will mock services according to their specifications.
+Once activated, Unmock will mock services according to their specifications.
 The default behavior is to serve _randomly generated valid responses_.
 While this means that your tests are not deterministic, tests like this help ensure the resiliency of your code.
 Testing your code with indeterministic responses helps you make a more robust code.
 It helps you **fail your way to success**, a way of coding we strongly believe in.

 ## Accessing state

-Sometimes, you need to refine unmock's default behavior on a test-by-test basis.
-To do this, you can manipulate the unmock _states_ object returned from `unmock.on()`:
+Sometimes, you need to refine Unmock's default behavior on a test-by-test basis.
+To do this, you can manipulate the _states_ object returned from `unmock.on()`:

 ```javascript
 const states = unmock.on();